jam1015/evil-god-toggle/README.md

 ## Best Practices

-If you\'re well-acquainted with both Vim and Emacs keybindings, this package helps you get the best of both worlds.
+If you're well-acquainted with both Vim and Emacs keybindings, this package helps you get the best of both worlds.
 Customize the keybindings and other options to fit seamlessly into your workflow.